canonical/juju-verify/README.md

 * units - list of units we want to verify
 * model - corresponding model containing units

-The verifier should run verification using the `verify` function, which will check if the verification is supported and adds these pre-checks:
+The verifier should run a verification using the `verify` function, which will check if the verification is supported and adds these pre-checks:

 * check_affected_machines - Check if affected machines run other principal units.